westonruter/wp-user-photo/readme.txt

 Allows a user to associate a photo with their account and for this photo to be displayed in their posts and comments.

 == Description ==

-*Notice: This plugin is not being actively maintained.
-Other priorities have arisen which have forced development to discontinue.
-Being open source and free, you are of course free to take the code and improve upon it; if you are a developer and would like to be added as a commiter to this plugin, please [contact me](http://weston.ruter.net/contact/).*

 Allows a user to associate a profile photo with their account through their "Your Profile" page.
 Admins may add a user profile photo by accessing the "Edit User" page.
 Uploaded images are resized to fit the dimensions specified